ibm-cloud-docs/netezza/authentication/saml_authentication.md

 # Setting SAML authentication
 {: #samliamauth}

-Set your authentication method to AWS IAM with the [`REGISTER EXTERNAL AUTHENTICATION SYSTEM` SQL statement](https://www.ibm.com/docs/en/netezza?topic=reference-register-external-authentication).
+Set your authentication method to `SAML` with the [`REGISTER EXTERNAL AUTHENTICATION SYSTEM` SQL statement](https://www.ibm.com/docs/en/netezza?topic=reference-register-external-authentication).
 {: shortdesc}

 Two-factor authentication is supported by SAML external authentication system.
 User needs to be configured with MFA on IDP (Identity Provider), for example, Ping Identity.